 According to Clark, having anxiety about your relationship doesn’t mean you’re a terrible person — rather, it means you care.
 “We care deeply about securing love and keeping it safe, and we feel anxiety when love might be at risk,” she says.

-But of course, anxiety kind of sucks, and you probably want to keep it to a minimum.
+But of course, anxiety kind of sucks, and you probably want to keep it to a minimum (and avoid letting these feelings turn your relationship toxic).
 If you’re suffering from relationship anxiety, these moves should help you keep yourself in check.